-- Characterization of Cover Gas and Byproduct Emissions from Secondary Magnesium Ingot Casting
+- Secondary Magnesium Ingot Casting

-- Measured SF6 Emissions From Magnesium Die Casting Operations
+- Magnesium Die Casting

 - Alternatives to SF6/SO2 for Magnesium Melt Protection

-- How is SF6 used in the magnesium industry?
+How is SF6 used in the magnesium industry?

 SF6 is a non-hazardous, inert gas that is used to prevent the oxidation of molten magnesium during production and processing operations.
 Approximately 0.2% to 0.5% by volume of SF6 is used in gaseous mixtures containing air and/or CO2.
 The mixture is supplied to the molten magnesium surface, where SF6, in particular the fluorine component, forms a protective film of fluorine-containing magnesium oxides (MgO).
 Without an effective cover gas, molten magnesium oxidizes with atmospheric oxygen, producing a lower quality product and a potentially violent fire.
 Any SF6 that is not consumed in the cover gas process is typically emitted directly to the atmosphere.